Keep your basement free of moisture with our complete basement waterproofing and Moisture control solutions.

 Persistent dampness and microbial growth on interior surfaces and in building structures should be avoided or minimized, as they may lead to adverse health effects.

 Over the years, as leading radon mitigation experts, we have learned first-hand about the impact a wet and damp basement has on indoor air quality in the home.
-In fact, an often overlooked byproduct of our active sub-slab depressurization (ventilation) systems is a significant reduction in moisture as air is exhausted from beneath the basement floor to the exterior of the home.
+In fact, an often overlooked byproduct of our active sub-slab depressurization (ventilation) systems is a significant reduction in humidity and moisture as air is exhausted from beneath the basement floor to the exterior of the home.

 Moreover, there is a synergistic relationship between active sub-slab ventilation (radon systems) and waterproofing systems.
 We often use perimeter drains as critical components of our mitigation systems to enhance pressure field extension and ensure good airflow throughout the entire affected basement area.
 The benefit of this is two-fold: (1) indoor radon levels are reduced and (2) the damp perimeter drain and area beneath the slab are dried-out and vented to the exterior of the home, resulting in an immediate improvement in indoor air quality.